BHocine21/presentation-configuration-screen/README.md

   ![Sidebar](./screenshots/Sidebar.gif)

 - Slides list : all presentation slides are displayed here.
-The user can click any slide to display it.
+The user can click on any slide to display it.
 ![Slides list](./screenshots/slides-list.gif)

 - Current slide : the current slide, number and speaker notes are displayed here.
 The user can fill notes or click on arrow buttons to go the next or previous slide.